 Check your favorite retail store to see if they are hiring temporary help over the holidays.
 The holiday season is a great time to pick up extra hours to make cash for Christmas gifts.
 You will often get employee discounts, which will help you buy even more presents with your earned dollar.

 Just be aware, that if you are seasonal help working retail, you will most likely be working long hours on the holidays.

 Are you artistic or crafty?
 Spend time crafting handmade gifts, then look for local holiday gift sales and bazaars.

 You may have to pay for a table, and it will take some money upfront for supplies, but this would be a great way to allow something you enjoy doing to make you some side cash to make ends meet.

 Plan and Shop Wisely

-Now that you have made extra cash for Christmas, pair those with wise shopping and planning, and you will be able to buy much more with your limited holiday budget.
+Now that you have made extra cash for Christmas pair those with wise shopping and planning, and you can buy much more with your limited holiday budget.

 Most importantly, don’t buy out of obligation.
 Only buy if you want to.
 And never underestimate the power of simply spending quality time with your family and friends instead of spending money on them.